-The following are examples of data that Unity might collect.
+The following are examples of some of the analytics that Unity collects:

-Which menu items have been used.
-If some menu items are used rarely or not at all we could in the future simplify the menuing system.
+Menu item use: If some menu items are used rarely or not at all, Unity could simplify the menus by moving or hiding those items.

-Build times.
-By collecting how long builds take to make we can focus engineering effort on optimizing the correct code.
+Build times: By collecting data about how long builds take to compile, Unity can focus on optimizing the correct code.